 As new World Rollerblading Champion, Tarik hasn’t changed much.
 He’s still blonde and blue eyed, loves his fans, wishes his parents would accept him, and is always looking for a new challenge.

-And he still carries that empty tin of baked beans wherever he goes.
+And he still carries that empty tin of beans wherever he goes.